kendo-labs/angular-kendo/README.md

 ## Source Code and Downloads

-This repository contains both the full and minified version of angular-kendo in the **build** folder.
+This repository contains the full source code in `angular-kendo.js`.
+To get a minified version, just run `grunt` with no arguments in the top directory and it will create `build/angular-kendo.min.js` (before that you need to run `npm install` if you haven't already).

 ## Documentation